CloudLabsAI-Azure/hack-to-skill/customer feedback & sentiment-intelligence-copilot/getting-started.md

-# Getting Started with challenge
+# Getting Started with Customer Feedback & Sentiment Intelligence Copilot Challenge

-Welcome to hack to skill: **Customer Feedback & Sentiment Intelligence Copilot** challenge!
+Welcome to hack to skill: Customer Feedback & Sentiment Intelligence Copilot challenge!
 We've prepared a seamless environment for you to explore and learn.
 Let's begin by making the most of this experience.

-### Accessing Your challenge Environment
+### Accessing Your Challenge Environment

 Once you're ready to dive in, your virtual machine and challenge guide will be right at your fingertips within your web browser.

 ![](./media/gs1.png)

-### Exploring Your challenge Resources
+### Exploring Your Challenge Resources

 To get a better understanding of your challenge resources and credentials, navigate to the Environment tab.